Boarders/blog-posts/halting.md

 h _ = 1
 ```

-This is not legal Haskell and we are claiming this fact cannot be remedied.
+This is not legal Haskell (and moreover we are claiming this fact cannot be remedied).
 More precisely, the above says that there is no Haskell function on the natural numbers which determines whether the input is, in fact, a diverging computation.
-This may seem far away from the Halting problem insomuch as we are only considering the natural numbers but we can observe that for any $\rm{f} :: \rm{Nat} \rightarrow \rm{Nat}$ we can compute $\ap{h}{(\ap{f}{n})}$ to determine if $\rm{f}$ halts on input $\rm{n}$ and so this would indeed determine those inputs for which $\rm{f}$ halted.
+This may slightly different to the Halting problem insomuch as we are only considering the partial natural numbers but we can observe that for any $\rm{f} :: \rm{Nat} \rightarrow \rm{Nat}$ we can compute $\ap{h}{(\ap{f}{n})}$ to determine if $\rm{f}$ halts on input $\rm{n}$ and so this would indeed determine those inputs for which $\rm{f}$ halted.

-In order to mimic the argument above we need to introduce a fixed point function which we can do as follows:
+In order to mimic the argument above we need to introduce a fixed point function which in Haskell goes by the name fix:
 ```haskell
 {-# LANGUAGE ScopedTypeVariables #-}

 fix :: forall a . (a -> a) -> a
 fix f = let x = f x in x
 ```
-We can then define once and for all a non-terminating term inhabiting all (concrete) types:
+We can then, just as before, define a non-terminating term inhabiting all (concrete) types:
 ```haskell
 bottom :: forall a . a
 bottom = fix id